 Check the data with another source.

-How to improve data accuracy?
+How to improve data entry accuracy?

 - The company needs to set an objective for data quality.
 Then, the organization’s top management must solve the fundamental problems troubling their data accuracy.
 Also, it has to set realistic goals for the data entry team.